 Additionally, Turkey is prone to devastating earthquakes, especially in the north along the Sea of Marmara.
 The country is situated at the convergence of several fault lines making quakes an inevitability of Turkish life.
 On August 17, 1999, for example, a magnitude 7.4 quake centered near Izmit, about 160 km (100 miles) southwest of Istanbul, killed over 17,000 people and injured another 44,000.
 An earthquake of similar scale struck rural eastern Turkey on October 23, 2011, killing or injuring nearly 5,000 people and leaving an estimated 60,000 people homeless.
 Turkey’s largest city, Istanbul, is located by a major fault and there have been many estimates that it will be hit by a major destructive earthquake in the next few years.
 Smaller earthquakes occur regularly in the area and more significant ones are not uncommon: in October 2020, a 7.0 earthquake that hit the Aegean Sea located near the northern city of Izmir, killing at least 80 people.

 The Anatolian Peninsula was successively occupied by the Hittites, Phrygians, Lycians, and Lydians during the second millennium BCE.
 Around 1200 BCE, the coastal regions were occupied by the Aeolian and Ionian Greeks who founded several major cities including Ephesus, Smyrna and Byzantium.

 In the 6th century BCE, the Persian Empire conquered the area, which in turn was overthrown by Alexander the Great in 334 BCE.
-This area eventually fell into the hands of the Roman Empire and, in 324 CE, Emperor Constantine I moved the capital of the Roman Empire to Byzantium and subsequently named the city Constantinople.
-When the Western Roman Empire collapsed in 476, it became the capital of the Byzantine Empire, which ruled the area under varying dynasties for nearly 1,000 years.
+The area eventually fell into the hands of the Roman Empire and, in 324 CE, Emperor Constantine I moved the capital of the Roman Empire to Byzantium and subsequently named the city Constantinople.
+When the Western Roman Empire collapsed in 476, Constantinople became the capital of the Byzantine Empire, which ruled the area under varying dynasties for nearly 1,000 years.
 With the Ottoman conquest of the Byzantine Empire in 1453, the capital’s name changed again to Istanbul.